-Required Years of Service at Retirement
+Years of Service at June 30, 2010 Required Years of Service at Retirement

-25 years of service at retirement
+·Less than 15: 25 years of service at retirement

-10 additional years from June 30, 2010
+-Between 15 and 24.99: 10 additional years from June 30, 2010

-35 years of service at retirement
+-Between 25 and 29.99: 35 years of service at retirement

-5 additional years from June 30, 2010
+·30 or more: 5 additional years from June 30, 2010

-For retirements on or after January 1, 2007, members entitled to a VSTRS premium subsidy have a one-time option to reduce the percentage of VSTRS subsidy during the retiree's life, with the provision that a surviving spouse will continue to receive the same VSTRS subsidy for his or her lifetime.
+Premium Reduction Option For retirements on or after January 1, 2007, members entitled to a VSTRS premium subsidy have a one-time option to reduce the percentage of VSTRS subsidy during the retiree's life, with the provision that a surviving spouse will continue to receive the same VSTRS subsidy for his or her lifetime.
 The reduction in VSTRS subsidy is intended to result in an actuarially equivalent benefit.

-Members who terminate with 5 or more years of service but who are not yet 55 years old may elect to receive medical coverage at the time their retirement benefits would commence.
+Terminated Vested Benefits · Members who terminate with 5 or more years of service but who are not yet 55 years old may elect to receive medical coverage at the time their retirement benefits would commence.
 If terminated prior to June 30, 2010 with at least 10 years of service, 80% premium subsidy is provided for members at the time their retirement benefits would commence.